 "Our Food, Our Right: Recipes for Food Justice" is CAGJ's educational book in two editions, with recipes, how-to, and essays on food politics, justice, and sovereignty.
 A great teaching resource!

 Mobilizing our members and the public for a fair food system.

 Take action to support these campaigns and food sovereignty everywhere!

-You can add yourself to the FJP listserv and get meeting & event announcements, and a few food justice resources/articles (1-2 posts a week) by clicking here!
+Subscribe to our FJP listserv (in box below) and get meeting & event announcements, and a few food justice resources/articles from around the region and around the world (1-2 posts a week)!

 Still need to know more?
 Check out this YouTube video slideshow about Food Justice Project Teach-Outs and CAGJ's publication, "Our Food, Our Right: Recipes for Food Justice"

 Location: St Demetrios Church, 2100 Boyer Ave E, Seattle, WA 98112

 Volunteer at SLEE and get in for free!